U.S. Crude Prices Climb After Data Shows Drop in Supplies

 "It's been a bullish inventory trend.
 Until that starts to reverse, I think prices will remain somewhat supported," said Kyle Cooper, an analyst at ION Energy Group.

 In the U.S., a glut that weighed on the markets for years is being drained.
 The main storage hub in Cushing, Okla., was once filling up to the brim.
 Now the tanks there are half full, with the amount of crude in storage there down 44% from nine months ago, according to the EIA data.
-The surplus of total crude and petroleum stockpiles has been slashed to less than 3 million barrels compared with the five-year average level, compared with nearly 170 million barrels last February, Mr. Cooper said.
+Analysts said that is likely to continue as new pipelines pull more oil from Cushing and lower long term oil futures prices make it less advantageous to sock oil away in storage.

 Continue Reading Below